Test Code LAB1892 Pompe DNA Sequencing

 Processing Instructions

 Off-site collection: Refrigerate blood samples until ready to ship.
-Transport all sample types at room temperature via overnight shipping.
+Transport blood or DNA at room temperature via overnight shipping.

 Stability